 Small SaaS Companies

-Smaller companies, like Monday.com or Trello, focus on specific tasks like project management and often grow fast because they solve very specific problems.
+Smaller companies, like Monday.com or Trello, focus on specific tasks, such as project management, and often grow fast because they solve very specific problems.

 SaaS Example in Daily Life